iamjpsonkar/SystemDesign_Learnings/README.md

 - **Simplicity**:
     - **Definition**: Striving for simplicity in design without compromising functionality.
     - **Advantages**: Simplicity aids in understanding, and maintenance, and reduces the chances of errors.

+#### **SOLID Principle**
+*The SOLID principles are a set of five design principles for writing maintainable and scalable software.
+These principles were introduced by Robert C. Martin and are widely used in object-oriented programming.*

+The SOLID acronym represents the following principles:
+- **Single Responsibility Principle (SRP)**:
+    - **Principle**: A class should have only one reason to change, meaning it should have only one responsibility.
+   - **Explanation**: This principle encourages the design of classes that have a clear and focused purpose.
+Each class should encapsulate only one aspect of the overall functionality, making the code more modular and easier to maintain.

+- **Open/Closed Principle (OCP)**:
+   - **Principle**: Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+   - **Explanation**: This principle promotes the idea that you should be able to add new functionality to a system without altering the existing code.
+This is often achieved through the use of interfaces and abstract classes, allowing for extension through new implementations.

+- **Liskov Substitution Principle (LSP)**:
+   - **Principle**: Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+   - **Explanation**: This principle ensures that subtypes can be used interchangeably with their base types without causing errors.
+It emphasizes the importance of maintaining the expected behavior when substituting one class for another.

+- **Interface Segregation Principle (ISP)**:
+   - **Principle**: A class should not be forced to implement interfaces it does not use.
+   - **Explanation**: This principle advocates for the creation of small, specific interfaces rather than large, general-purpose ones.
+Clients should not be forced to depend on interfaces they do not use, reducing the impact of changes to the system.

+- **Dependency Inversion Principle (DIP):**
+   - **Principle**: High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details; details should depend on abstractions.
+   - **Explanation**: This principle encourages the use of abstractions (interfaces or abstract classes) to decouple high-level modules from low-level implementations.
+It promotes flexibility and ease of maintenance by minimizing the impact of changes in the implementation details.

+#### **Separation of Concerns (SoC)**
+*The principle of Separation of Concerns (SoC) is a fundamental concept in software design that promotes dividing a computer program into distinct sections, each addressing a separate concern.
+The goal is to create a modular and maintainable system by isolating different aspects of the software, making it easier to understand, develop, and maintain.*

+The key concerns often separated in software design include

+- **Presentation Concern**:
+    - **Responsibility**: Handling the user interface and user interactions.
+    - **Example**: HTML, CSS, front-end JavaScript code.
+- **Business Logic Concern**:
+    - **Responsibility**: Implementing the core functionality or business rules of the application.
+    - **Example**: Classes and methods responsible for processing data, enforcing rules, and making decisions.
+- **Data Access Concern**:
+    - **Responsibility**: Managing the interaction with the data storage, such as databases or external APIs.
+    - **Example**: Database queries, data retrieval, and storage operations.
+- **Infrastructure Concern**:
+    - **Responsibility**: Dealing with system-level concerns like logging, configuration, and external services.
+    - **Examples**: Logging mechanisms, configuration management, and third-party integrations.

+*By separating these concerns, the codebase becomes more modular, and changes in one area are less likely to affect others.
+This separation enhances the maintainability, reusability, and testability of the software.
+Developers can work on specific concerns without needing to understand the entire system, leading to more efficient collaboration.*

+**Key benefits of Separation of Concerns**:

+- **Maintainability**: Changes to one concern do not affect others, making it easier to modify and extend the system.

+- **Reusability**: Components that handle specific concerns can be reused in different parts of the application or other projects.

+- **Testability**: Isolated concerns are easier to test independently, facilitating the development of unit tests and ensuring the correctness of individual components.

+- **Understandability**: Code becomes more readable and comprehensible as each module or class has a clear and distinct purpose.

+*Practical techniques for achieving Separation of Concerns include using design patterns (such as MVC - Model-View-Controller), modular programming, and employing abstraction mechanisms like interfaces or abstract classes.*

+### **Design Pattern**
+*Design patterns are general, reusable solutions to common problems encountered in software design.
+They represent best practices evolved by experienced software developers.
+Using design patterns can speed up the development process, improve code organization, and make software systems more scalable and maintainable.*

+Here are some commonly used design patterns:

+#### **Creational Patterns**:
+- **Singleton Pattern**: *Ensures that a class has only one instance and provides a global point of access to it.*
+- **Factory Method Pattern**: *Defines an interface for creating an object but leaves the choice of its type to the subclasses, creating an instance of the appropriate subclass.*
+- **Abstract Factory Pattern**: *Provides an interface for creating families of related or dependent objects without specifying their concrete classes.*
+- **Builder Pattern**: *Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.*
+- **Prototype Pattern**: *Creates new objects by copying an existing object, known as the prototype.*

+#### **Structural Patterns**:
+- **Adapter Pattern**: *Allows the interface of an existing class to be used as another interface.*
+- **Bridge Pattern**: *Separates abstraction from implementation so that the two can vary independently.*
+- **Composite Pattern**: *Composes objects into tree structures to represent part-whole hierarchies.*
+- **Decorator Pattern**: *Attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.*
+- **Facade Pattern**: *Provides a simplified interface to a set of interfaces in a subsystem, making it easier to use.*
+- **Flyweight Pattern**: *Minimizes memory usage or computational expenses by sharing as much as possible with related objects.*

+#### **Behavioral Patterns**:
+- **Observer Pattern**: *Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.*
+- **Strategy Pattern**: *Defines a family of algorithms, encapsulates each algorithm, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.*
+- **Command Pattern**: *Encapsulates a request as an object, thereby allowing for parameterization of clients with different requests, queuing of requests, and logging of the requests.*
+- **Chain of Responsibility Pattern**: *Passes the request along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.*
+- **State Pattern**: *Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.*
+- **Visitor Pattern**: *Represents an operation to be performed on the elements of an object structure.
+Allows the definition of a new operation without changing the classes of the elements on which it operates.*

+*These design patterns provide solutions to common design problems and can be adapted to various scenarios in software development.
+It's important to choose the appropriate pattern based on the specific requirements and constraints of the project.*

 ### **Different Approaches to System Design**